Guide

 What is a statement of changes in equity?

-A statement of changes in equity is one of the four basic financial statements, alongside the:
+A statement of changes in equity tracks how your business equity changes over time.
+It's one of four essential financial statements.

 Example of statement of changes in equity for sole trader